kubernetes/website/docs/kubeadm.md

 ## Overview

-This quickstart will show you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7, using a tool called `kubeadm` which is part of Kubernetes.
+This quickstart shows you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7, using a tool called `kubeadm` which is part of Kubernetes.

 This process should work with local VMs, physical servers and/or cloud servers.
 It is intended to be simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).